 The Purpose of the Canopic Jars

-According to some accounts, Ancient Egypt was the first civilization to believe in the afterlife.
+According to some accounts, ancient Egypt was the first civilization to believe in some kind of afterlife.
 The heart was the seat of the soul, so the Egyptians ensured that it remained inside the body.
 However, the Egyptians believed that the intestines, liver, lungs, and the stomach were necessary organs for the dead in the afterlife.
 For this reason, these organs had a special place in the mummification process.
 Each of these four organs was placed in its own Canopic Jar.

-Although the function of the Canopic Jars was to hold these organs, excavations have shown that the Egyptians did not use the Canopic Jars as a container in the Old Kingdom.
+Although the classic function of the Canopic Jars was to preserve these organs, excavations have shown that the Egyptians did not use the Canopic Jars as a container in the Old Kingdom.
 Many Canopic Jars that were excavated were damaged and empty and appear much too small to hold organs.
-The evidence suggests that these jars were used as symbolic items, rather than as practical objects, during the burial rituals.
+The evidence suggests that these jars were used as symbolic items, rather than as practical objects, during the early mortuary rituals.